Slaughterbridge: Description and history

 At Slaughterbridge the B3314 road drops dramatically into the valley of the River Camel, describing a steeply graded 'S' bend and narrowing over the eponymous single-track bridge over the river.

 Slaughterbridge takes its name from 'slohtre' the Old English word for 'marsh' rather than a reference to killing.
 There is no evidence for battles fought here (see Gafulford for details).

 Worthyvale Manor (mentioned in the Domesday Book although the current building is 17th century) lies north of the bridge and there are several other sites of archaeological interest to the north and east of the river.

 Not far from Worthyvale beside the river at Slaughterbridge is a memorial stone which bears ogham and Latin inscriptions (Latini [h]ic iacit fili Macari = Latinus son of Macarus lies here).
 The stone lies in the remains of an 18th-century garden created by Charlotte Boscawen, Dowager Lady Falmouth, widow of Hugh Boscawen.
 It dates from the sixth century and is thought to commemorate an otherwise unknown Celtic chieftain.

 Legendary and folk associations link this stone with the place where King Arthur met Mordred for the decisive Battle of Camlann in 537.
 Often referred to as 'King Arthur's Stone', it was first recorded by Cornish antiquary Richard Carew in 1602 but had lain on the river bank for at least a thousand years prior to that.

 The stone was added to the Historic England Heritage at Risk register in 2020, the stone being particularly at risk from flooding.

 A medieval narrative account of King Arthur's life is found in Historia Regum Britanniae ("History of the Kings of Britain") by Geoffrey of Monmouth completed around 1138.
 Geoffrey favours a river bridge as the site of Arthur's last battle: "Arthur was filled with great mental anguish by the fact that Mordred had escaped him so often.
 Without losing a moment, he followed him to that same locality, reaching the River Camlann, where Mordred was awaiting his arrival."
 Geoffrey claimed to have based his account on a 'very ancient book' in the British language (i.e. Cornish or Welsh), but much of his 'History' is pure invention.
-It should not be forgotten that if Arthur was a historical figure he preceded Geoffrey by more than 500 years.
+If Arthur was a historical figure he preceded Geoffrey by more than 500 years.

 Alfred, Lord Tennyson described King Arthur's Stone after a visit to Slaughterbridge in June 1848.
 Among Tennyson's best-known work is Idylls of the King, a work devoted to the legend of King Arthur.

-It is thought by some that Camelford was the site of Arthur's fabled court of Camelot, both because of the similarity of name and the proximity of Slaughterbridge.
+It is also thought by some that Camelford was the site of Arthur's fabled court of Camelot, both because of the similarity of name and the proximity of Slaughterbridge.